 As with the other example turn images off, or css off, or both off and the header text will still appear and make sense.

-The background image in the em is placed absolutely so that sits on top of the text.
+The header background image is applied to a span which is then absolutely placed so that the span sits on top of the normal text and hides it.
 If styles are disabled the image disappears and the header text is revealed.
 If images are disabled then the header text still shows through.
-If both images and css are turned off then the header text still appears as normal.
+If both images and css are turned off thenv the header text appears as normal.

 Screen readers will still read the header text as it is in the code in the normal place.

-If you want a rollover image in the navigation then this can de done also.
+If you want a rollover image in the navigation then this can be done also.